Holmes-Benchmark/holmes-evaluation/README.md

 </p>

 ## 🔎 How does it work?
+You miss a specific language model?
+Either [contact us](holmesbenchmark@gmail.com) or run the evaluation on your own. 👇

 ## 🔎️ Setting up the environment
 To evaluate your desired language model on Holmes 🔎 or FlashHolmes ⚡, make sure to install all the requirements: